-Combine the chiles, onion, salt, garlic, tomatillos and cilantro in a food processor.
+Combine the garlic, salt, onion, Serrano chiles and cilantro in a food processor.
 Pulse to combine (do not over puree).
 Reserve.

-Halve the avocado, remove and discard pit and scoop out the flesh, discard skin.
+Halve the avocado, remove and discard pit and scoop out the flesh.
+Discard skin.
 Using a fork, mash the avocado into the sauce with the lime juice.
 Season with additional salt if need be and serve.

 Photograph by Madeleine Hill.